-- Use road safety content described in the Challenges and Choices resources as a guide when selecting and purchasing texts and books for the library or resource centre. - School bus safety should commence in the Foundation years, especially in rural areas where the majority of students will travel to school by bus.
+- Use road safety content described in the Challenges and Choices resources as a guide when selecting and purchasing texts and books for the library or resource centre. - School bus safety should be conducted in the middle years, especially in rural areas where the majority of students will travel to school by bus.